 Your age and medical condition

 Physical examination, including a pelvic exam, is the first step in diagnosing vulvar cancer.
 In the examination, the doctor inspects the vulva and then feels the uterus, vagina, ovaries, fallopian tubes, bladder, and rectum to check for any unusual changes.

 In addition to a physical examination, the following tests may be used to diagnose vulvar cancer:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed will depend on the location of the suspicious tissue.

-If the biopsy indicates that cervical cancer is present, the doctor will refer the woman to a gynecologic oncologist, who specializes in treating this type of cancer.
+If the biopsy shows invasive vulvar cancer, the doctor will refer the woman to a gynecologic oncologist, who specializes in treating this type of cancer.